pwner-master/instagram-clone/README.md

-I did this project as I was trying to learn laravel framework
+I did this project as I was learning laravel framework